-Motor Neurone Disease Chairs
+Motor Neurone Disease (MND) Chairs

 Motor Neurone Disease (or MND) refers to a group of illnesses that gradually weaken muscles and have a drastic impact on an individual’s daily life, including their ability to move, speak, and even breathe.
-This disease can cause immense challenges for both patients and their loved ones.

 While there is sadly no cure for MND, clinical seating can help to manage symptoms and make life as comfortable as possible for those affected.